chrisb09/jmb-container/README.md

 A containerized version of the [JMusicBot by jagrosh](https://github.com/chrisb09/MusicBot).

-As this image is compiling from source, it is a bit larger than other images...
+Should you intend to build the image yourself, be advised that this includes compiling the project from source, hence it takes a bit longer.